chouaiebTn/xml2xlsx/README.md

 # Installation

-	1 - clone or download this repo<br />
+	1 - clone or download this repo
-	2 - place the files in the root of your web server or create a Virtual Host<br />
-	3 - run composer install inside the folder or web server <br />
-	4 - make the folders logs,uploads/xml,uploads/xls writable<br />
+	2 - place the files in the root of your web server or create a Virtual Host 3 - run composer install inside the folder or web server 4 - make the folders logs,uploads/xml,uploads/xls writable

 # Test Environment(s)